MuckT/reading-notes/class-13.md

   console.log(retrievedData)
   ```

-### Alternatives to localStorage - Likely used to store more than 5MB
+### Alternatives to local Storage - Likely used to store more than 5MB

 * [PouchDB](https://pouchdb.com/)